Cisco-Service-Layer/service-layer-objmodel/grpc/dotnet/src/tutorial/Quickstart/README.md

 | -d <path>      | The path to the JSON file having test data compliant with schema test_vxlan_schema.json" |

 ###### Note
-If you don't have dotnet installed, you can do all of the above from inside the docker prompt launch docker prompt like this
+If you don't have dotnet installed, you can do all of the above from inside the docker prompt.
+To launch the docker, do the following from the root folder
 ```
 make slapi-bash
 ```